Preschool (three and four year olds) Protocols will be gone over by your teacher at the scheduled open house appointment.

 We are again asking parents to do health screening before coming to school.
-If your child is feeling sick, showing signs of being sick, or is running a temperature please keep them home until all symptoms have subsided for at least 24 hours.
+If your child is feeling sick, showing signs of being sick, or is running a temperature please keep the child home until all symptoms have subsided for at least 24 hours.

-If your child has had suspected contact with someone with COVID keep them home until you receive a negative COVID test, they have been cleared by the DOH, or for a seven day no symptom period.
+If your child has had suspected contact with someone with COVID keep your child home until you receive a negative COVID test, he /she has been cleared by the DOH, or there has been a seven-day no symptom period.

-If a student or faculty member contracts COVID they are to remain home until ten days after their symptoms have subsided or they are cleared by the DOH.
+If a student or faculty member contracts COVID the person is to remain home until ten days after the symptoms have subsided or the person is cleared by the DOH.

-If a student or faculty member is being tested for COVID, for any reason, they are to remain out of school until they receive their negative results and so should any family members that live in the same household and attend school.
+If a student or faculty member is being tested for COVID, for any reason, he/she is to remain out of school until the negative results are received.

-The Preschool (3 & 4 year olds), Lower Campus ( Kindergarten- 8th grade), and Upper Campus (9th-12th Grade) will be the only POD Distinctions.
+PODS – The Preschool (3 & 4 year olds), Lower Campus ( Kindergarten- 8th grade), and Upper Campus (9th Grade) will be the only POD Distinctions.

-Masks will not be required by the school at any time.
-Students may wear masks at the parents’ request.
-School personnel will not be responsible for monitoring individual students wearing masks.
+Students may wear masks at all times at the parents’ request.
+School personnel will not be responsible for monitoring individual students wearing masks outside of the classrooms.

-Students and faculty are requested to follow basic personal hygiene.
-Washing hands after using the restroom and before eating.
+SANITIZING – Students and faculty are requested to follow basic personal hygiene.
+Wash your hands after using the restroom and before eating.
 We will not require students to sanitize their hands when leaving or entering classrooms.
 All classrooms and public areas will be sanitized at the end of each school day.